Effective interface conditions for a porous medium type problem: Acknowledgements

 \section{Acknowledgements}

 G.C. and A.P. have received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 740623).
-The work of G.C. was also partially supported by GNAMPA-INdAM. \\ N.D. has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie (grant agreement No 754362).
+The work of G.C. was also partially supported by GNAMPA-INdAM. \\ N.D. has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie (grant agreement No 754362). \\ The authors are grateful to Beno\^it Perthame for fruitful discussions.